OskarAsplin/spotifest/README.md

 ## Features

-- Festival matching with more than 500 festivals worldwide
+- Festival matching with more than 2000 festivals worldwide
+- Sharing results on social media
 - Festival pages with current and previous lineups
 - Artist pages to see which festivals each artist is attending
 - Adjustable matching parameters: playlist selector, area, time frame
-- Search bar to search up artists and festivals
+- Search bar to search for artists and festivals
-- Simple and intuitive UI

 ## How it works